CodeYourFuture/curriculum/content/induction/blocks/handshake/index.md

     2='Double check any key information is preserved in the transition from Fundamentals to SDC'
 +++

-A **handshake** is a check to ensure a smoother transition from one (channel, workshop, Slack workspace, etc) is carried over to another location.
-In other words, a **handshake** is a check for continuity between two different parts of the course.
-In this handshake, we're going to check any important work done in the Induction module is carried over to the Software Development Course.
+A **handshake** is a check for continuity between two different parts of the course.
+In this handshake, we're going to check any important work done in the Fundamentals module is carried over to the Software Development Course.

-It is no-one person's responsibility to check these things are carried over: it is your collective responsibility as a cohort to check that you've got all the information you need.
+A handshake isn't the responsibility of a single individual: it is your collective responsibility as a cohort to check that you transition smoothly between two different sections of the course.

+## 📝 Checks

+Here are some checks:

-1. Double-check that the "XX X Rota" spreadsheet from your cohort is bookmarked in your new cohort Slack channel
+1. Double-check that the "XX X Rota" spreadsheet you created in Fundamentals is bookmarked in your new cohort Slack channel